rkotze/git-ease/README.md

 ### Problem

 I find the current UI features in VS Code too limiting to represent Git features in a convenient way.
-There is also so many connected documents to Git repos (issues, PRs, etc) which i think can be more visible.
+There is also so many connected documents to Git repos (issues, PRs, etc) which I think can be better linked from VS Code.

 ### Vision

-Introduce a clean and interactive UI for viewing the Git log in VS Code SCM panel.
+Introduce a clean and connected interface for viewing the Git and related documents in VS Code SCM panel.

 **Status** Currently building Alpha release